rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 Note that, like the Copeland and the NetFlows ranking rules, the Bachet ranking rule is *invariant* under the *codual* transform and the :py:class:`~linearOrdres.BachetRanking` constructor works by default on the corresponding strict outranking digraph.
 The Bachet ranking rule is furthermore, like the Copeland rule, also *Condorcet consistent*, i.e. when the polarised strict outranking digraph models a crisp linear relation, its Bachet ranking result will be consistent with this linear outranking relation.

 Mind however that the Bachet sbit numbering system is a positional numeral system, implying that the Bachet ranking scores are essentially depending on the very ordering of the rows and columns of the outranking digraph's *self.relation* attribute.
-When measuring the correlations of all possible 24 permutations of the list ['a1', 'a2', 'a3', 'a4'], we may observe below in :numref:`BachetPerms` three different levels of correlation: +0.5265 (13), +0.6890 (3) and +0.7950 (8) (see Lines 6-8).
-In 8 out of 12 cases, the reversed versions delivers however the highest possible correlation (see Lines 6-7 and 14-15).
+When measuring the quality of Bachet rankings obtained by operating the Bachet rule on all the 24 permutations of the actions list ['a1', 'a2', 'a3', 'a4'], we may observe below in :numref:`BachetPerms` three different levels of correlation: +0.5265 (13), +0.6890 (3) and +0.7950 (8) (see Lines 6-8).
+In 8 out of 12 cases, the reversed actions list delivers however the highest possible correlation (see Lines 6-7 and 14-15).

 .. code-block:: pycon
    :linenos: